filamentgroup/glyphhanger/README.md

 # glyphhanger

-Generates a combined list of every glyph used on a list of sample urls.
-This information can then be used to subset web fonts appropriately.
+Utility to automatically subset fonts for serving on the web.
+Can generates a combined list of every glyph used on a list of sample files or urls.

 ## Installation